philnash/community-sms-broadcast/README.md

 - In your Twilio console [buy a new phone number with SMS capabilities](https://www.twilio.com/console/phone-numbers/search)

-You can deploy the Twilio Function for this application two ways, using the Twilio Serverless toolkit or the Twilio Functions UI.
+You can deploy the Twilio Function for this application two ways, using the [Twilio Serverless Toolkit](#twilio-serverless-toolkit) or the [Twilio Functions UI](#twilio-functions-ui).

 #### Twilio Serverless Toolkit